-When something is not working in your life, or you’re upset over something, always check with yourself first, because the best news you can find is that the issue is with you.
+When something is not working in your life, or you’re upset over something, always check with yourself first, because the best news you can find is that the problem is (at least partially) you.

 Well, because if it’s something about you, then you can actually do something about it.

-If it’s a problem with the world, people, or the weather, it’s going to be much harder to change it because it less within your control.
+If it’s a problem with the world, people, or the weather, it’s going to be harder to change it because it less within your control.

 So ask yourself: